List of modern great powers: United States (1848–)

 The United States has exercised and continues to exercise worldwide economic, cultural, and military influence.

 Founded in 1776 by thirteen coastal colonies that declared their independence from Great Britain, the United States began its western expansion following the end of the American Revolutionary War and the recognition of U.S. sovereignty in the 1783 Treaty of Paris.
 The treaty bequeathed to the nascent republic all land between the Appalachian Mountains and the Mississippi River, and Americans began migrating there in large numbers at the end of the 18th Century, resulting in the displacement of Native American cultures, often through native peoples' forcible deportation and violent wars of eviction.
-These efforts at expansion were greatly strengthened by the 1787 Constitutional Convention, which resulted in the ratification of the United States Constitution and transformed the U.S. from a loose confederation of semi-autonomous states into a federal entity with a strong national core.
+These efforts at expansion were greatly strengthened by the 1787 Constitutional Convention, which led to the ratification of the United States Constitution and transformed the U.S. from a loose confederation of semi-autonomous states into a federal system with a strong national core.
 In 1803, the United States acquired Louisiana from France, doubling the country's size and extending its borders to the Rocky Mountains.

-American power and population grew rapidly, so that by 1823 President James Monroe felt confident enough to issue his Monroe Doctrine, which warned European powers against further seizure of land in North America.
+American power and population grew rapidly, so that by 1823, President James Monroe felt confident enough to issue his Monroe Doctrine, which warned European powers against further territorial seizures in North America.
 This was the beginning of the U.S.'s emergence as a regional power in North America.
-That process was confirmed in the Mexican–American War of 1846–1848, in which the United States, invaded Mexico to protect Texas and acquire California.
+That process was confirmed in the Mexican–American War of 1846–1848, in which the United States invaded Mexico to protect Texas and acquire California.
 The war included the deployment of U.S. forces into Mexico, the taking of Veracruz by sea, and the occupation of Mexico City by American troops (which finally resulted in Mexico's defeat).
 In the peace treaty (Treaty of Guadelupe Hidalgo) that followed, the U.S. annexed the northern half of Mexico, comprising what is now the Southwestern United States.
 During the course of the war, the United States also negotiated by treaty the acquisition of the Oregon Territory's southern half from Great Britain.
 In 1867, William H. Seward, the U.S. Secretary of State, negotiated the purchase of Alaska from the Russian Empire.
-President Ulysses Grant was defeated by Congress in his scheme to annex the Dominican Republic.
+Congress defeated President Ulysses Grant's scheme to annex the Dominican Republic.
 The United States defeated Spain in the Spanish–American War in 1898, and gained the possessions of Cuba, Puerto Rico, and the Philippines.
 The independent republic of Hawaii was annexed in 1898.
-The United States became a major victorious power in both World Wars, and became a major economic power after World War I tired out the European powers.
+The United States became a major victorious power in both World Wars and a major economic power after World War I had tired out the European powers.